4 Cheap Supermarkets in Barcelona

 This hidden gem is to be found, among others, just underneath Sant Antoni Market.

 No matter the quality, Lidl is always among the cheapest markets in Spain.
-You can find it all around the city centre, so it is very possible that one of the stores will be just around the corner of the apartment you rented for the following couple of months.
-It has a lot of cheap stuff for your homemade meal, even if preparing it with only Lidl products may require some creativity sometimes.
-However, there is plenty of just-microwave-it Italian food you can live on for months.
+You can find it all around the city centre.
+It has a lot of cheap products for your homemade meals, even if preparing it with only Lidl products may require some creativity sometimes.
+However, there is plenty of just-microwave-it Italian food you could live on for months if you don’t wish to cook much.

 General advantages: cheap and big.

-Possible disadvantages: rather low quality of products.
-Closed on Sundays and public holidays, which means you may sometimes need to go for cheap alcohol in advance.
+Possible disadvantages: Closed on Sundays and public holidays.
 It is also always crowded in the afternoons.

 #3 Carrefour Market ($/$$) better quality, not easy to find

-There are many ‘’buy one, get another cheaper’’ promotions, which may include any product you like.
+There are many ‘’buy one, get another cheaper’’ promotions, which is always a good deal to buy your favorite products.

 Another example of groceries made there (lunch and dinner this time): fresh artichokes for dinner, shitake mushrooms and coconut milk, simple spaghetti with cut ham and pesto, two nectarines.
 For €11.39.